Why AMD Shares Plunged

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Advanced Micro Devices (NYS: AMD) have plunged today by as much as 10% after CFO Thomas Seifert abruptly resigned.
+What: Shares of Advanced Micro Devices have plunged today by as much as 17% after the company reported earnings last night.

 Interested in more info on Advanced Micro Devices?
-Add it to your Watchlist.
+Add it to your watchlist by clicking here.

 It's incredible to think just how much of our digital and technological lives are almost entirely shaped and molded by just a handful of companies.
 Find out "Who Will Win the War Between the 5 Biggest Tech Stocks?" in The Motley Fool's latest free report, which details the knock-down, drag-out battle being waged by the five kings of tech.
 Click here to keep reading.

 The article Why AMD Shares Plunged originally appeared on Fool.com.Fool contributor Evan Niu, CFA has no position in any stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.